mozilla/telemetry-dashboard/v2/doc.md

 This is provided as a convenience method to make it easy to plot summary statistics for histogram evolutions.

+### `someEvolutionInstance.sampleCounts()`

+Returns a list of sample counts for each histogram in `someEvolutionInstance`, sorted by date (oldest to newest).

+This is provided as a convenience method to make it easy to plot summary statistics for histogram evolutions.

 ### `Telemetry.Histogram`

 Class used to represent a histogram.
 Instances of this class can be obtained from `someEvolutionInstance.histogram()`.
 This class should not be instantiated directly.